How is Free File different from free filing offered by other firms?

-If your 2012 Adjusted Gross Income (AGI) exceeds $57,000, then you will not be eligible to prepare and e-file your federal taxes online for free.
+If your 2012 Adjusted Gross Income (AGI) exceeds $58,000, you will not be eligible to prepare and e-file your federal taxes online for free.
 However, Free File’s online fillable forms are the electronic versions of IRS paper forms.
-Free File Fillable Forms is a basic service, with no preparation software assistance, that is best for people experienced in preparing their own tax returns.
+Free File Fillable Forms is a basic service, with no preparation software assistance.
+It is best for people experienced in preparing their own tax return.

-What information will the IRS collect or retain on me from using Free File?
+What personal information will the IRS collect or retain when I use Free File?

 The information you provide through the “Guide Me To A Company” button is only used to determine the free services for which you may qualify.
 The information is entirely anonymous and will not be retained or used for any determination of tax liability.
 IRS policy prohibits the use of permanent Internet cookies.
 In order to assist you or to identify you to make certain you are the correct recipient of information you requested, we may use “temporary” or “session” cookies.
 These are deleted when your Internet visit ends.
 No information about you is maintained as a result of a temporary or session cookie.